ethereum/EIPs/EIPS/eip-draft_clearable.md

 #### orderTransfer

-Orders a clearable transfer on behalf of the msg.sender in favor of the payee.
+Orders a clearable transfer on behalf of the msg.sender in favor of `to`.
 A clearing agent is responsible to either execute or reject the transfer.

 | Parameter | Description |
 | ---------|-------------|